NeKzor/tem/doc/src/reversed/securom.md

 |8|Main Menu|???|
 |9|Result of manual check if CRC check fails at launch|Game will not launch|

 <sup>1</sup> The crash is super weird.
 Not sure if intended.

-#### GetClassNameA
+TODO: Might want to investigate.

-Observed in spot checks.
-Provides string with four different parts.
+Kernel32 function `GetClassNameA` has been observed multiple times in spot checks.
+It provides a string with four different parts.

 Example: `GridGameLauncher.exe_7910_4E63862_FBC446`.